run-nan/open-docs/versioned_docs/version-1.x/abilities/basic/super-admin.md

 ---
 id: super-admin
-sidebar_position: 7
+sidebar_position: 8
-description: Plugin's virtual user in ONES.
+description: Each plugin in ONES has its dedicated superuser, which has access to all data in ONES.
+When a plugin requires higher privileges to utilize certain capabilities, it can directly use the plugin's superuser without the need for pre-configuring specific users.
 ---

 # Super admin